-Over the years, staff has found the existing Citywide Design Guidelines to be overly long and proscriptive and not entirely relevant to projects that are proposed in Fort Bragg.
-Indeed the very length and complexity of the Design Guidelines has made the Design Review process cumbersome and challenging.
-Especially as any given project may need to comply with hundreds of different design guidelines.
-The complexity of the City's current design guidelines makes them difficult to apply to proposed projects, without requiring the City to ask applicants to completely redesign their projects.
+Over the years, staff has found the existing Citywide Design Guidelines to be overly long and proscriptive, and not entirely relevant to projects that are proposed in Fort Bragg.
+Indeed, the very length and complexity of the Design Guidelines has made the Design Review process cumbersome and challenging.
+Especially as any given project must comply with hundreds of different site design requirements.
+The complexity of the City's current design guidelines makes them difficult to apply to proposed projects, and if strictly applied would require the City to ask applicants to completely redesign their projects for all submittals.

 Due to these challenges, staff recommends a complete revision of our Citywide Design Guidelines.
-Staff has reduced the 117-page document to a 40-page document (see Attachment 3).
+Staff has reduced the 147-page document to a 40-page document (Attachment 4).
 The revision is intended to achieve the following policy goals:

-- To make the Designs Guidelines more relevant to our community and economy; - 2.
+- 1. To make the Designs Guidelines more relevant to our community and economy; - 2.
 To clarify expectations for quality design; - 3.
 To be easier to use to evaluate projects for Design Review Permits; - 4.
 To help ensure objectivity, consistency, and predictability in the design review process; and - 5.
 To improve the sense of place in Fort Bragg.

-Staff has hopefully achieved these general policy goals by making the following changes to the Design Guidelines.
+Staff hopes to have achieved these general policy goals by making the following changes to the Design Guidelines.

 - Simplified the Design Guidelines by eliminating redundant and repetitive guidelines, deleting requirements that are addressed through the zoning ordinance, and eliminating conflicting guidelines; - 2.
 Simplified some requirements and deleted others to provide for more flexibility in design without sacrificing design quality; - 3.
 Added new design criteria that are specific to concerns of today, including for example material quality, solar orientation, native landscaping, among other topics; - 4.
-Reorganized the guidelines so that there is a general section that addresses all general design goals, rather than this section being redundantly reiterated for each section; - 5.
-Revised and shortened the specific use guidelines; - 6.
-Reorganized the design guidelines into a table format; and

-7. Differentiated guidelines that should be applied to larger projects and/or projects located in visually sensitive areas.
+Reorganized the guidelines so that there is a general section that addresses all general design goals, rather than this section being redundantly reiterated for each zoning district; - 5.
+Revised and shortened the guidelines for specific business types; - 6.
+Reorganized the design guidelines into a table format; and - 7.
+Differentiated guidelines that should be applied to larger projects and/or projects located in visually sensitive areas.

 Staff has vetted the revised Design Guidelines with an architect, a designer and two builders to get input from the trades about the focus, applicability and ease of use of the guidelines from the applicant's perspective.

-Staff would like to receive input from the City Council and Planning Commission.
+Before undertaking further revisions to the Design Guidelines, staff would like to receive input from the Planning Commission.
 The following questions may be used to clarify your input: